Naomichi Suzuki

-Early life
+Early life and career

 Suzuki was born in Kasukabe city of Saitama Prefecture and was raised in Misato City in the same Prefecture.
 He attended Misato High School in Misato City.
 He lived with his mother due to divorce of his parents.
-He wasn't able to attend college due to economic problems.
+He was not able to attend college due to economic problems.
 At 18 years of age he passed the Tokyo Metropolitan Staff Employment Examination and entered the Tokyo Metropolitan Government in April 1999 as an employee.
-In April 2000, he took admission at Hosei University and graduated from law faculty of the university in 2004.
-In University he served as captain of boxing club and was runner-up in 2002 at National Sports Tournament in Boxing Competition.
+In April 2000, he took admission at Hosei University and graduated from the faculty of law in 2004.
+In University, he served as captain of the boxing club and was the runner-up in 2002 at National Sports Tournament in Boxing Competition.